Giant Nonlinear Photon-Drag Currents in Moir\'e Bilayers: Results

-with $r_{\alpha \alpha}^{a}$ denoting the Berry connection.
-Eq.~(\ref{eq:pdsc}) admits a transparent interpretation: it is the wavepacket shift between conduction and valence bands, $R_{\beta\alpha}^{b;a}$, weighted by the velocity matrix elements $v_{\alpha\beta}^{c}v_{\beta\alpha}^{b}$ and the joint density of states $\mathcal{J}_{\alpha\beta}(\omega)$.
-Although $R_{\beta\alpha}^{b;a}$ is gauge-invariant, it is built from the derivative of the gauge-dependent velocity matrix, and therefore, not directly amenable to numerical evaluation.
-Alternatively, one can use the sum-rule expression:
+with $r_{\alpha \alpha}^{a}$ denoting the intra-band Berry connection.
+Eq.~(\ref{eq:pdsc}) admits a transparent interpretation: it represents the wavepacket shift between the conduction and valence bands, $R_{\beta\alpha}^{b;a}$, weighted by the transition matrix elements $v_{\alpha\beta}^{c}v_{\beta\alpha}^{b}$ and the joint density of states $\mathcal{J}_{\alpha\beta}(\omega)$.
+Despite the manifest gauge invariance of $R_{\beta\alpha}^{b;a}$, its formal definition relies on the derivatives of gauge-dependent velocity matrices and Berry connections, which severely hinders direct numerical implementation.
+Alternatively, one can employ the sum-rule expression: